 Use this guide to find out everything you need to know about spraying lacquer with HVLP guns on your next project.

-Lacquer is resin emulsified in a solvent [1].
+Solvent based lacquer is resin emulsified in a solvent.[1]
 For example, nitrocellulose generated from wood pulp is the resin, and it's mixed with chemical solvents to help it spread over a surface and pigmentation for coloring.

-Compared to other finishers like polyurethane, tung oils, and shellac, lacquer has a thinner consistency, which means it runs through an HVLP sprayer more easily and dries much faster.
+Compared to other finishers like polyurethane, tung oils, and shellac, lacquer or satin lacquer has a thinner consistency, which means it runs through a sprayer more easily and lacquer dries much faster.

-Spraying pre-cat lacquer with HVLP guns is faster than brushing and leaves a much smoother finish.
-You need to build coats, applying a little lacquer at a time until you reach the finish you want.
+Spraying pre-cat lacquer with a HVLP guns is faster than brushing and leaves a much smoother finishing furniture.
+You need to build coats, applying a little spray lacquer with lacquer spray gun at a time until you reach the final finishing coat and finish you want.

-The ideal tool is a paint sprayer with a 1.8mm air cap and an air compressor that provides a minimum of 9CFM at 90 psi.
-Once you’ve got the right sprayer, use the guide in the next section to learn how to spray lacquer with HVLP sprayers.
+The ideal tool is a sprayer with a 1.8mm air cap and an air compressor that provides a minimum of 9CFM at 90 psi.
+Once you’ve got the right sprayer or spray gun, use the guide in the next section to learn how to spray lacquer with the HVLP sprayers.

 You may need to thin your paint before you get started, particularly if it’s a post-cat mix.